Overweight Calculator

 What does an overweight calculator measure and how is it used?

-How do I know if I am clinically classified as overweight or obese?
+How do I know if I am clinically classified as overweight?

 What is the health difference between being overweight and being obese?